 External battery testing should form part of a planned preventive UPS maintenance regime, although it can also be provided as a standalone service.

 Impedance testing involves applying an AC current to each battery via probes attached to the block terminals.
-Impedance is measured and recorded in milliohms.
+The impedance is measured and recorded in milliohms.

-It gives a general indication of the batteries’ status without placing them under too much stress or needing to take them offline.
+It gives a general indication of the UPS batteries’ current status without placing them under too much stress or, more importantly, needing to take them offline.

 Traditionally, these tests were carried out in laboratories to predict battery failure on satellites and space vehicles.
-Now tests can be conducted using portable hand-held units.
+Now such testing can be conducted using portable hand-held units.

 This process uses probes on the terminals to measure the frequency response to voltage and current signals passed into the battery.
 These results are cross-referenced to performance data for “healthy” batteries.

 Because electro-chemical testing measures sulphation and electrolyte dry-out rather than just impedance, it is said to provide a more detailed summary of battery condition.
 Failing blocks can either be recharged at a higher rate to reduce sulphation or replaced completely.

 This is the most comprehensive battery test and really the only true examination that determines the actual capacity of the battery string.

 Load bank testing audits the batteries under both normal and peak load conditions.
 This demonstrates which cells hold the charge and identifies any which might be approaching their end of service life.

 The Institute of Electrical and Electronics Engineers (IEEE) recommends performing discharge testing at the time of initial installation, then repeating the test every year.